Strain in metals

 Close-up af metalemne med spændinger

-• Optimize product development and reduce the time-to-market
+• Streamline product development and reduce the time-to-market.

-The choice of x-ray or neutron technique depends on the required spatial resolution, and on how deep into the material measurements are required.
-Ask our experts to find out how we best can perform measurements on your object.
+The choice of method depends on the component geometry, material, required spatial resolution, and on how deep into the material measurements are required.
+Ask our specialists to find out how we best can perform measurements on your product.